arcus-azure/arcus.observability/docs/versioned_docs/version-v2.4/02-Features/writing-different-telemetry-types.md

 // Output: {"DependencyType": "Azure IoT Hub", "TargetName": "sensors", "Duration": "00:00:00.2521801", "StartTime": "03/23/2020 09:56:31 +00:00", "IsSuccessful": true, "Context": {}}
 ```

-Or, alternatively you can pass allong the IoT connection string itself so the host name will be selected for you.
+Or, alternatively you can pass along the IoT connection string itself so the host name will be selected for you.

 **Installation**